CloudBytes-Academy/CloudBytes.dev/content/articles/0022-upgrade-python-on-linux.md

 Or you might also see an error stating `No module named 'distutils.util'`.

+### WARNING: REMOVING PYTHON 3.8 CAN BRICK YOUR SYSTEM ON UBUNTU 20.xx
+### YOU CAN SKIP DIRECTLY TO THE DISTUTIL INSTALLATION STEP

-To fix this, we need to first remove the previous version of Python by running
+[OPTIONAL] To fix this, we need to first remove the previous version of Python by running
 ```bash
 sudo apt remove python3.8
 sudo apt autoremove